How to Build a Workspace That Protects Your Focus

 🧭 Chronotype Optimization

-Individual chronotypes create up to 6-hour differences in peak cognitive performance timing (Roenneberg et al., 2003).
+Individual chronotypes can shift peak alertness by hours (Roenneberg et al., 2003).

 Performance variations by chronotype: